Ensley median real estate price is $98,993, which is less expensive than 87.8% of Alabama neighborhoods and 95.1% of all U.S. neighborhoods.

 Vacant apartments or homes are a major fact of life in Ensley.
 The current real estate vacancy rate here is 25.1%.
 This is higher than the rate of vacancies in 91.9% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-One of the unique characteristics of the Ensley neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.1% of the neighborhoods in America.
+The Ensley neighborhood stands out for having an average per capita income lower than 97.1% of the neighborhoods in the United States.
 Also of note, 55.4% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 There are more people living in the Ensley neighborhood employed as sales and service workers (61.5%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.